mgturland/mgturland.github.io/_pages/about.md

 Dissertation Research
 ======
-"Running from Wildfires: The Role of Risk Preferences in Natural Disaster Sorting"
+"Running from Wildfires: The Role of Risk Preferences in Natural Disaster Sorting" <br />
+Winner of 2023 CAES-WAEA Annual Meeting Student Paper Competition

-"Climate Change and the Regulation of a Crashing Insurance Market," *with R. Taylor and J. Weill*
+"Climate Change and the Regulation of a Crashing Insurance Market," *with R. Taylor and J. Weill* <br />
+Winner of 2023 CREEA Early Career Researcher Workshop Best Paper and Presentation

 "Agricultural Adaptation to Climate Change: The Role of Water Storage," *with K. Jessoe, J. Hilscher, B. Gafarov, and C. Carter*